Regional Manager / Program Manager – NSW Coastal

 How to apply

-OzFish is growing, and is now seeking a Senior Project Officer – Gladstone to assist the Program Manager – South East and Central Queensland, and greater OzFish team in delivering fish habitat projects in Gladstone and the wider Central Queensland region.
+OzFish is growing and we’re on the lookout for a Senior Project Officer – Gladstone (Queensland) to support the Program Manager – South East and Central Queensland, and greater OzFish team in delivering fish habitat projects in Gladstone and the wider Central Queensland region.

-The role is a working from home position, which will include regular travel around Gladstone, and occasional travel throughout South East and Central Queensland.
+The role is a working-from-home position, which will include regular travel around the Gladstone, Rockhampton, and Bundaberg regions, as well as occasional travel throughout South East Queensland.
 The role’s key focus is delivering habitat restoration projects, engaging fishers and developing new collaborations with existing and future project partners.

 In this role, you will be responsible for: